kakawait/java-coding-style-guideline/README.md

 A single blank line appears:

 1. Between consecutive members (or initializers) of a class: fields, constructors, methods, nested classes, static initializers, instance initializers.
-    * Exception: a blank line between two consecutive fields (having no other code between them) is optional.
+    * **Exception**: a blank line between two consecutive fields (having no other code between them) is optional.
 Such blank lines are used as needed to create logical groupings of fields.
+    * **Exception**: Blank lines between enum constants are covered in [Section 4.7.1 Enum classes](#471-enum-classes).
-2. Within method bodies, as needed to create logical groupings of statements.
+2. Between statements, as *needed* to organize the code into logical subsections.
 3. Between `switch` cases, see [Section 4.6.8 `switch` statements](#468-switch-statements).
 4. Optionally before the first member or after the last member of the class (neither encouraged nor discouraged).
 5. As required by other sections of this document, such as [Section 3.3 Import statements](#33-import-statements).

-Multiple consecutive blank lines are permitted, but never required (or encouraged).
+*Multiple* consecutive blank lines are permitted, but never required (or encouraged).

 #### 4.4.2 Horizontal whitespace